HMS Fiji

 HMS Fiji was the lead ship of her class of 11 light cruisers built for the Royal Navy shortly before the Second World War.
-Completed in mid-1940, she was initially assigned to the Home Fleet and was detached to escort a force tasked to force French West Africa to join the Free French.
-The ship was torpedoed en route and required six months to be repaired.
-Fiji was then assigned to Force H where she helped to escort convoys to Malta.
+Commissioned in May 1940, she was initially assigned to the Home Fleet under the command of Captain William Gordon Benn (1889-1962) who had previously commanded the Revenge-class battleship Royal Oak sunk by U-47 in Scapa Flow.
+In August 1940, Fiji was detached to escort a force tasked to force French West Africa to join the Free French.
+On 1 September 1940, the ship was torpedoed by U-32 while en route, and was out of service for six months while undergoing repairs.
+With a new captain in command, Fiji was then assigned to Force H where she helped to escort convoys to Malta.
 The ship was transferred to the Mediterranean Fleet in early May 1941.
 After the Germans invaded Crete a few weeks later, she was sunk by German aircraft on 22 May after having fired off all of her anti-aircraft ammunition.